June 10 - July 6, 2018

 Students will observe and work with such gear as a shrimp trawl, bottom dredges, plankton nets, seine nets, water sampling bottles, refractometers and water quality test kits.
 Students will also set up and maintain a marine aquarium, collect and identify marine species from various habitats, participate in lab and field dissections, conduct an individual research project, and participate in a panel discussion with marine science professionals.

 Special field trips include an overnight snorkeling trip to St. Andrews State Park in Panama City, Florida.

-The Alabama State Department of Education has reviewed the course standards of the Discovery Hall Programs' Marine Science Course, and Alabama students can take the course for the third or fourth science elective required for graduation.
-Out-of-state schools are encouraged to provide course credit toward a standard or advanced high school diploma.
+The Alabama State Department of Education has reviewed the course standards of the Discovery Hall Programs' Marine Science Course.
+Alabama public school system students can take the course for the third or fourth science elective required for graduation.
+Out-of-state or private schools are encouraged to provide course credit toward a standard or advanced high school diploma.